unicef/django-celery-boost/docs/src/index.md

 django-celery-boost is a small Django Abstract Model that provides some useful methods to manage Models that represents the "context" of a Celery task.

-django-celery-boost is part of the UNICEF HOPE project, read more [here](https://unicef.github.io/hope-documentation/).

 !!! warning